-Total energy consumption fell by 5 per cent in 2011
+Total energy consumption decreased and consumption of renewable energy grew by one per cent in 2019

 According to Statistics Finland, total consumption of energy in Finland amounted to 1.36 million terajoules (TJ) in 2019, which corresponded to a fall of one per cent compared with the previous year.
 The consumption of electricity totalled 86.1 terawatt hours (TWh), which was two per cent less than in the previous year.
 The consumption of fossil fuels and peat decreased in total by seven per cent.
 The consumption of coal and peat decreased most, by 20 and 8 per cent.
 Carbon dioxide emissions from the use of fuels diminished correspondingly by seven per cent.
 The use of renewable energy grew by one per cent remaining at a record high level just like in previous years.

 The use of renewable energy grew by one per cent in 2019 from the year before.
 The consumption of wood fuels continued growing for the fourth consecutive year and their use rose again record high in 2019.
 The share of wood fuels in Finland’s total energy consumption was 28 per cent in 2019.
 The use of wood fuels in energy production and manufacturing grew by two per cent compared with 2018.
 The production of hydro power, dependent on the water situation, fell by seven per cent.
 The production of hydro power decreased for the fourth year in a row, but the production of wind power continued growing, by three per cent from 2018.
 The annual production of wind power reached its new record, as nearly 80 new wind farms started in 2019.
 The use of solar power grew by 53 per cent from the previous year but its share of total energy consumption is still only 0.5 per mil.